Low-Battery-Health/sush/README.md

 ./install_sush.sh
 ```

-> **Note:** The installer will automatically upgrade itself to root if not already via sudo.
+> **Note:** The installer will automatically elevate itself to root if not already via sudo.
 You may be prompted to type in your password.

 ### How to install on another partition/volume or directory
 ```bash